pflanze/functional-perl/docs/design.md

  - can be serialized easily (as it's just a *name*)

- - nicer for debugging, as one can directly see the subroutine package and name, not just an anonymous code ref
+ - nicer for debugging when not using `show` from `FP::Show` or other ways using introspection, as one can directly see the subroutine package and name, not just an anonymous code ref,

  - this code fails: `my $f = *foo; goto $f`.
 But this still works:
    `my $f = *foo; goto &$f`. (`Sub::Call::Tail`'s `tail` is fine.)